LikeStrangersDo/Gongda_Python_summary/README.md

 5. Advanced Python knowledge
 6. Other Python usages

-Note: Codes here are not necessarily the best or the only solutions to your specific problems.
+Note: my codes here are not necessarily the best or the only solutions to your specific problems.

 ## Tutorials
 To learn Python, I recommend the tutorials below.
 They provide datasets with the codes, so you can actually run the codes and see the results of each step.
 For GEOS-Chem users, I particularly recommend the GEOS-Chem Python tutorial by Jiawei Zhuang.
 It gets you working with Python immediately.